-Any further built development, even if of suitable scale and design, would be difficult to accommodate without significant negative effect on the landscape character within this sub-area, and due to inter- visibility and the presence of important public vantage points, whose visual amenity would be negatively affected.
+Any further built development, even if of suitable scale and design, would be difficult to accommodate without significant negative effect on the landscape character within this sub-area, and due to intervisibility and the presence of important public vantage points, whose visual amenity would be negatively affected.
 It would be desirable to implement a succession tree planting plan to replant the woodland copse between Church Farm and Kingshill Lane with native tree species to screen views of the urban edge of Kingshill Meadow and to extend the shelterbelt along Kingshill Lane southwards.
 The openness of the landscape and the amenity of views from the PRoWs and from within the village that this provides should be maintained and the agricultural setting to the village should be preserved in its current integrity.
 This is to ensure that the sense of identity of Preston is not further compromised by sub-urban residential development of a scale and density which would be incongruous with the historic open and loose grain of the village.
 For any proposed development to be considered appropriate in this sub-area, it would have to ensure that the open landscape character of the landscape around the village of Preston is retained, the visual amenity of PRoWs is retained, the agricultural setting of the village is respected, and the historic open and loose grain of the settlement pattern is preserved.
-Area 4b Sensitive receptors include the residents of the village, the users of both the Ermin Way and Witpit Lane, and of the PRoW network.
-Views southwards from the village are available because of the intermittent character of the settlement, these contribute importantly to the perception of the village within its agricultural landscape.
-This has been eroded by the presence of development to the south of the Ermin Way, which is very prominent from the village, including the recently completed Preston Leigh development.
-Public footpaths link to both east-west.
-In terms of landscape detractors, these can be summarised as large- scale development along the Ermin Way, both recent residential and less recent commercial, the trafficked A417 and the military base just south of the parish boundary.
-Approaching the parish from the south, the rural character of the landscape is obfuscated by the presence of the airfield and barracks located south of the Ermin Way.
-As one drives towards Cirencester, the historic town and the church the church tower appear in view, and the village, separated by the Kingshill Estate with its dense and urban character.
-The developed edge of Cirencester was already part of the picture from views along Ermin Way, however the new development has brought it further into view and reduced the extent of open landscape and the physical distinction between the distinctive rural character of the village and the urban densities of the new estate, which is even more prominent as is located on high ground.
-The large scale of buildings to the south-west of the A419 Ermin Way (Garden centre, Tesco, recent housing) also comes in view as one approaches the town, creating a strong contrast with the tranquil character of the agricultural fields and village to the north-east of the A419.